The success of your application will probably depend upon what elements you have in place.

-Professional credits include having previously worked on one of the following: a documentary or fiction film commercially released either locally or internationally, a documentary or fiction film and/or series broadcast on television either locally or internationally, a documentary or fiction film that has screened in at least one African or international film festival.
+Professional credits include having previously worked on one of the following: a documentary or fiction film commercially released either locally or internationally, a documentary or fiction film and/or series broadcast on television either locally or internationally, a documentary or fiction film that has screened in at least an international film festival.

 Eligible professional credits include but are not limited to: producer, director, associate producer, executive producer, DOP, editor, etc.